thhaase/R_Netflix_history_script/README.md

 -------
 # How to use:
 1. Download your netflix history.
 This is done by signing into your netflix account, clicking your icon in the top right corner, then click _account_.
 Now choose your profile and click on _view_ next to _Vieweing activity_.
 Now scroll down and _Download all_.
+Make shure your displaylanguage is set to german, otherwise the date formatting won't work.

 2. put the script and your viewing history in the same folder